How Long Does Kerosene Last?

 Storing fuel always brings up a common question…how long will it last?
 Storing kerosene is no different!

-How long does kerosene last?
-A good rule of thumb is kerosene will last for at least 5 years.
+A good rule of thumb is kerosene will last for 5 years.
 It can grow biological material in it which can clog fuel systems and it’s possible for water to be introduced to it which will degrade it.
 If you have doubts, strain the kerosene through a filter prior to using it.

 A lot of people have used kerosene older than 5 years with no problems, me being one of them.